This article will describe how companies with multiple business units process budgets and forecasts.

 It’s difficult to discuss solutions for scaling companies without mentioning cloud software.
 Simply put, there’s a reason so many companies are switching from on-premise solutions.
 For growing companies with several moving parts, cloud software does not require data being stored in one place at one time.
 Conversely, cloud software enables collaboration from different locations, allowing for seamless communication and updates between business units.
-Implementing an on-premise solution sparks debate about investment, efficiency, the future of the organization, whereas a cloud software only requires a subscription.
+Implementing an on-premise solution sparks debate about investment, efficiency, the future of the organization, whereas cloud software only requires a subscription.

 Communication serves as a bedrock for companies with multiple business units.
 Despite everyone’s intentions, good communication is hardly a given.
-Even setting aside the time and money automated budgeting save, scaling companies invest in tools that everyone in the organization can trust.
+Even setting aside the time and money automated budgeting save, scaling companies succeed by investing in tools that everyone in the organization can trust.
 Whether that tool includes a data warehouse that consolidates your data, or a built-in ERP integration that readily uploads data, the right tool makes staying on the same page easy.
 If you are struggling to find a tool that checks all of these boxes, or aren’t sure how to work with the tools you already have, Solver has a team of experienced professionals that can get your organization started in upgrading your reporting process.

 Solver enables world-class decisions with BI360, a leading web-based CPM suite made up of budgeting, reporting, dashboards, and data warehousing, delivered through a web portal.
 Solver is reinventing CPM with its next generation solution.
 BI360 empowers business users with modern features including innovative use of Excel in the model design process.
 If you’re interested in learning more, our team is excited to hear about your organizational needs and goals.